-Biomedical scientists test samples from patients, to support doctors and healthcare professionals in the diagnosis and treatment of disease.
+Biomedical scientists test patient samples, supporting doctors and healthcare professionals to diagnose and treat disease.

 1. Entry requirements